bokkypoobah/ConsenSysMultiSigWalletAudit/README.md

 To try to avoid [Parity Multisig](https://github.com/bokkypoobah/ParityMultisigRecoveryReconciliation) type hacks, I am offering a bug bounty of up to 20 ETH for any serious bugs found in this multisig.

+I have also been told that Satoshi Fund will pay a bug bounty on this smart contract.

 The bug bounty account is at [0x1ba18f569a3cbd97725153be727eae094a7b42f3](https://etherscan.io/address/0x1ba18f569a3cbd97725153be727eae094a7b42f3).

 If you want to support the audit of this kind of public goods, any donations to the account above during the months of July to September 2017 will